ga4gh/cat-vrs/README.md

 ## Using the schema

-The schema is available in the [schema/](./schema/) directory, in both reStructuredTex (RST) and JSON versions.
+The schema is available in the [schema/](./schema/) directory, in both reStructuredText (RST) and JSON versions.
 It conforms to JSON Schema Draft 2020-12.
 For a list of libraries that support JSON schema, see [JSONSchema>Implementations](https://json-schema.org/tools).